4.92 from 61 votes

 clear bowl full of scoops made from my edible cookie dough recipe

 • Butter.
 Using unsalted butter allows us to control the salt level in our edible cookie dough.
-If all you have on hand is salted, check out my post on salted vs. unsalted butter for substitution instructions.
+If all you have on hand is salted, just reduce the salt called for to 1/4 teaspoon.

 • Sugar.
 Most of the sugar in this recipe is brown sugar.
-You can use light, dark, or a combination of the two (or make your own brown sugar!)!
+You can use light, dark, or a combination of the two, which is my preference.
+You can even make your own brown sugar.

 • Heat treated flour.
-Heat treating takes just a few minutes and saves you any concerns about contracting foodborne illness from your cookie dough!
+Heat treating takes just a few minutes and significantly reduces risk associated with eating raw flour.
+It’s key to making this edible cookie dough recipe.
 I’ll show you how to do it below.

 • Milk.
 You may or may not need to add milk.
 I’ve made this recipe dozens of times and have never needed to add milk, and if you measure your flour properly, you likely won’t need it either.
-If your cookie dough turns out dry or crumbly though, you will just need to add milk to bring it back together.
+If your cookie dough seems dry, crumbly, or just not smooth enough, a few splashes of milk (or cream) will fix it right up.

-Remember, this is just an overview of the ingredients I used and why.
+As always, this is just an overview of the ingredients I used and why.
 For the full recipe please scroll down to the bottom of the post!

 How to Heat Treat Flour

-According to the CDC, flour that is raw, or hasn’t been processed with heat may contain Salmonella or e. coli, neither of which we want in our food!
+According to the CDC, flour that is raw, or hasn’t been processed with heat may not be safe to eat.
 However, according to MSU flour that is heated to 165F will eradicate these concerns.
-Now, MSU (and the FDA, without much elaboration) also cautions that flour that is not properly and thoroughly heated to this temperature could still be risky, so it’s important that you understand this risk, and also that you check the temperature properly.
-Let’s talk about how to do this:
+Now, the FDA cautions that flour that is not properly and thoroughly heated to this temperature could still be risky, so it’s important that you understand this risk, and also that you check the temperature properly.
+Let’s talk about how to do this; there are two methods:

 cookie sheet covered in heat-treated flour